Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Proof of Theorem : non-trivial fibration cases

-The following proposition says that the number of the fixed surfaces with positive genera cannot be two.
-This finishes the proof of Theorem \ref{main}.
+The following proposition says that the number of fixed surfaces with positive genera cannot be two.
+This finishes the proof of Theorem~\ref{main}.

-\begin{proposition} There is no 6-dimensional closed semifree Hamiltonian $S^1$-manifold such that $M^{S^1}$ consists of surfaces and the number of surfaces with positive genera is two. \end{proposition}
+\begin{proposition} There is no $6$-dimensional closed semifree Hamiltonian $S^1$-manifold such that $M^{S^1}$ consists of surfaces and the number of surfaces with positive genera is two. \end{proposition}

 \begin{proof} Assume that there exists a closed semifree Hamiltonian $S^1$-manifold such that $M^{S^1}$ consists of surfaces and the number of surfaces with positive genera is two.
 Let $\mu : M \rightarrow \R$ be the moment map with respect to the given action.
-If the maximal fixed set is a sphere, then there is at most 1 fixed surface with positive genus by Proposition \ref{Euler} and Proposition \ref{number}.
+If the maximal fixed set is a sphere, then there is at most one fixed surface with positive genus by Proposition~\ref{Euler} and Proposition~\ref{number}.
 So we assume that the genus $g$ of the extremal fixed surfaces is positive and the interior fixed surfaces are all spheres.
-By Lemma \ref{Li}, the Euler class of the principal $S^1$-bundle $\mu^{-1}(r) \rightarrow M_{red}$ near the minimum is $ku-v$ and the Euler class near the maximum is $-k'u + v$ for some integers $k$ and $k'$.
-Since by (\ref{class}), there is an interior fixed sphere $Z$ whose dual class is $au + bv$ in $H^2(M_{red}, \Z)$ for some integer $b \neq 0$.
+By Lemma~\ref{Li}, the Euler class of the principal $S^1$-bundle $\mu^{-1}(r) \rightarrow M_{\red}$ near the minimum is $ku-v$ and the Euler class near the maximum is $-k'u + v$ for some integers $k$ and $k'$.
+Since